Barksdale Organization: Shardene Innes

 Shardene was a dancer at Orlando's, who deliberately ignored the illegal activity in the club because she wanted to make quick money.
 Her first meeting with D'Angelo Barksdale did not go well, but she later agreed to go out with him.
 Shardene and D'Angelo moved in together after seeing each other for a few months, and it was going well until Detectives Freamon and Greggs showed her the body of Keesha, another dancer from the club.

 D'Angelo had told her the girl was taken to a hospital following an overdose at a party.
 In reality, she had (unbeknownst to him) been left to die, wrapped in a carpet, and dumped by Wee-Bey Brice.
 She felt betrayed by D'Angelo and agreed to try to help the police however she safely could.

 Shardene moved out of D'Angelo's place soon after this.
 Kima and Freamon wired her with a microphone, and she attempted to get close to Barksdale's conversations with little success.
 Frightened, Shardene begged to be allowed to stop, but Freamon persuaded her to help them determine the floorplan of the club so they could install a hidden camera in Avon Barksdale's office, which ultimately led them to catch Avon incriminating himself on video.

 Freamon and Shardene grew close during the investigation, and by season 2 they were sharing an apartment.
 Although she was no longer a stripper (having been encouraged by Freamon to enroll in nursing school), she was able to help put the detectives in touch with some dancers when they were investigating the deaths of girls involved in the sex trade.
 In Season 5, in the series' penultimate episode, Freamon hopes Shardene is awake because he is "in the mood for love" as he prepares to return home after a celebratory drinking session with Bunk.
 Shardene appeared in the series finale with Lester as they celebrate with other policemen the "death" of Freamon and McNulty's careers as police.
+She was seen kissing Freamon during the series finale ending montage.